NREL/resstock/measures/PeakPeriodSchedulesShift/README.md

 Shifts select weekday schedules out of a peak period.

 ## Modeler Description
-Enter a weekday peak period window, a delay value, and any applicable ScheduleRuleset or ScheduleFile schedules.
+Enter a peak period window, a delay value, and any applicable ScheduleRuleset or ScheduleFile schedules.
 Shift all schedule values falling within the peak period to after the end (offset by delay) of the peak period.
 Optionally prevent stacking of schedule values by only allowing shifts to all-zero periods.
+Optionally apply schedule shifts to weekend days.

 ## Measure Type
 ModelMeasure